aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ![Secrets exposed!!!](../img/secret_message.png)

 - `/proc/net/`
   - Like `/proc/mounts`, this link points to the `/proc/<PID>/net/` **directory** of the own process.
-The entries within this directory holds different kinds of information about the networking stack that is accessible by the process (Refer `/proc/net` in man pages[^2]).
+The entries within this directory hold different kinds of information about the networking stack that is accessible by the process (Refer `/proc/net` in man pages[^2]).
-  - For example, `arp` entry holds the ARP cache of the system which can be used to discover internal hosts of the network and the interface names which is usefult to know in some cases. `tcp` and `udp` entries have relevant connections that are established or listening on the system (in hex format).
+  - For example, the `arp` entry holds the ARP cache of the system which can be used to discover internal hosts of the network and interface names that are useful to know in some cases. `tcp` and `udp` entries have relevant connections that are established or listening on the system (in hex format).

 ![Response of /proc/net/arp](../img/proc_net_arp.png)

 - `/proc/threads-self`
-  - Like the above magic links, this point to the relevant `/proc/<PID>/task/<TID>/` **(process thread) directory** of the own process, if it is being accessed by a thread.
-The TID here is similar to PID and threads are accessible via `/proc/<TID>` as well.
+  - Like the above magic links, this points to the relevant `/proc/<PID>/task/<TID>/` **(process thread) directory** of the own process, if it is being accessed by a thread.
+The TID here is similar to a PID and threads are accessible via `/proc/<TID>` as well.
 However, threads are different from processes in computing.

 ![Threads in my "Terminator" session](../img/proc_task.png)

 ### Process information

 {% note info %}
-In this scenario, we can use `/proc/self/` link to expose information about the web app process without guessing the PID.
+In this scenario, we can use the `/proc/self/` link to expose information about the web app process without guessing the PID.
 But it is possible to brute-force PID to find processes of interest.
 {% endnote %}

 - `/proc/<PID>/comm` & `/proc/<PID>/cmdline`
-  - `comm` and `cmdline` holds the base name of the command and the complete command (with arguments) used to execute the command respectively. `cmdline` will spit out the command with the spaces in between arguments replaced by a null byte '\0'.
+  - `comm` and `cmdline` hold the base name of the command and the complete command (with arguments) used to execute the command respectively. `cmdline` will spit out the command with the spaces in between arguments replaced by a null byte '\0'.
 We can pass this through a replace function to restore the spaces.
-What's important here that the command line arguments can contain password (This is bad practice).
+What's important here is that the command line arguments can contain passwords (This is bad practice).

 ![Response of /proc/self/cmd & /proc/self/cmdline](../img/proc_cmd.png)